 When: Dates vary, but the next course starts on August 1.
 Where: The Classroom at Glebe Town Hall, 160 St Johns Road.
 Cost: $395 for the eight-week term.

 You really can't call yourself a beer aficionado until you've brewed your own beer.
 For a great starter course, head over to The Hop and Grain.
 Their intro class covers all the basics of preparing a homemade brew.
 You'll learn about brewing techniques, different beer types, how to care for your equipment, and heaps more.
 If you've already got the basics under your belt, enrol in one of their intermediate or advanced classes instead.

+When: Dates vary.
 Where: The Hop and Grain Brew Store, 50 Sydney Street, Marrickville.
+Cost: $35.

 Refresh your jewellery box by learning how to make your own rings and earrings in this short course at Gaffa.
 This seven-week class covers all the basics of jewellery making — including piercing, riveting, and soldering — and is tailored to complete novices.

 When: Dates vary, but the next course starts on June 13.
 Where: Gaffa, 281 Clarence Street, CBD.
 Cost: $330 for a seven-week term.

 By Yelena Bide and Sarah Ward.

 Have you done a killer short course in Sydney?
 Let us know about it, comment below.